HyeongUW/liri-node-app/README.md

 ### Executing program

-* Navigate in to the file `liri.js` using command line program you choose.
+* Navigate in to the file `liri.js` using command line interface you choose.
     1. If you want to search for the event of a artist
         1. node liri.js concert-this `artist/band name here`
         !['1a. concert-this example command'](https://github.com/HyeongUW/liri-node-app/blob/master/assets/images/1a.-concert-this-example-command.PNG)